Skip to main content Skip to footer

 Construction Industry

 The construction industry can be a harsh place for computers.
 Think of a typical construction site which is full of hazards such as dust or lots of hard, uneven surfaces which can permanently disable a dropped tablet.
-Industrial tablets can be used with minimal fear in such locales thanks to features from rugged computers like fanless design and industrial-grade parts.
+Rugged industrial tablets can be used with minimal fear in such locales thanks to features from rugged computers like fanless design and industrial-grade parts.

 Manufacturing Industry